grantsrb/langpractice/README.md

         the number of validation loops to perform per training epoch "n_eval_eps": int or null
-        the number of episodes to collect for evaluation during one validation loop. if null, n_eval_steps must be not null "n_eval_steps": int
+        the number of episodes to collect for evaluation during one validation loop. if null, n_eval_steps must be not null.
+If both n_eval_eps and n_eval_steps are not None, the validation collection will end at whichever comes sooner.
+    "n_eval_steps": int
-        the number of environment steps to collect for evaluation during one validation loop. if null, n_eval_eps must be not null "randomize_order": bool
+        the number of environment steps to collect for evaluation during one validation loop. if null, n_eval_eps must be not null If both n_eval_eps and n_eval_steps are not None, the validation collection will end at whichever comes sooner.
+    "randomize_order": bool
         determines if the order of data during training should be randomized. the order of a sequence within the batch is